hzsrc/slot-layout/README.md

 ### SlotLayout
 Display a layout by a config object and slots.
 Used for runtime.

+##### Props:
+* layout: { slot: string, laySize: string, isVertical: bool, children: Array\<Layout> }

+  This `layout` prop is a tree structure, which use `children` prop as sub nodes, sub nodes is the same type.

+  Leaf-node means a node that don't have a `children` field.
+Container-node means a node that have a `children` field.

+  Layout Fields:
+  * `slot`: string
+    The slot name of a leaf-node, which is used for placing a vue slot.
+Default value is 'default'.
+  * `isVertical`: boolean
+    Used for a container-node to indicate how to split this layout box.
+  * `laySize`: string
+    Set the box's width or height.
+It can be any css size, like `200px`
+  * `children`: Array\<Layout>
+    Set the box's width or height for a container-node.

+##### Slots:
+* default
+  When a layout node can't find a same named slot, it will use this default slot.
+* [other slots]
+  You can use any named slot, this component will find layout node which has a same `slot` field value, and place the slot elements into the layout node.

 ### LayoutDesigner
 Design a layout config object.
 Used for development.
+##### Props:
+* layout: Layout
+The same as `SlotLayout` component.
+* showResult: boolean
+Whether it shows a textarea with current layout value.
+##### Slots:
+* default.

+### HzLayoutNode
+The Layout node component (only for advanced use).
+##### Props:
+* layout: Layout
+The same as `SlotLayout` component.

 # Usage:
 This sample use `SlotLayout` and `LayoutDesigner` in one page.